 Thrumster House, nr.
 Wick

 A former laird’s house, Thrumster House is very much a family home.
-It has an old-world feel – and you will feel more like a distant relative staying with family rather than a guest in a hotel.
-On arrival you’ll likely be greeted by hosts Isla or Catherine, and one of the house dogs will most probably also be on hand to welcome you.
+It has an old-world feel, and you’ll feel more like a distant relative staying with family than a guest in a hotel.
+On arrival you’ll likely be greeted by hosts Isla or Catherine, and one of the house dogs will probably be on hand to welcome you too.

-We loved our stay here, although the rustic old-world charm might not be for everyone.
-For us, feeling like part of the family and enjoying drinks with our hosts in the evening, who shared with us all sorts of stories about the property, as well as tips for what to do in the surrounding area, was a wonderful experience.
+We loved our stay here, although the rustic charm might not be for everyone.
+For us, feeling like part of the family and enjoying drinks with our hosts in the evening, who shared all sorts of stories about the property, was a wonderful experience.
+There’s even an Iron Age broch on the property, and those interested in archaeology will want to investigate the nearby Yarrows Archaeological Trail, one of the largest concentrations of neolithic remains in Europe that receives surprisingly few visitors.

-Rooms offer private bathrooms, there’s free WiFi throughout, loads of car parking on-site, and it’s pet friendly.
+Rooms offer private bathrooms, there’s free WiFi and loads of parking on site.

-Price: In the region of £110 per night with breakfast for two sharing
+Price: Around £125 per night with breakfast for two sharing

 Pentland Lodge House, Thurso

-Set back a hundred yards or so from the beach, this lovely B&B offers 8 en-suite bed and breakfast rooms in a former manse.
+Set back about a hundred yards from the beach, this lovely B&B offers 8 en-suite rooms in a former manse.
 Many of the rooms are wonderfully spacious with nice high ceilings.
 Hosts Richard and Lisa have been welcoming guests here for over a decade.

 Address: Granville St, Thurso KW14 7JN

-Price: In the region of £100 per night with breakfast for two sharing
+Price: Around £104 per night with breakfast for two sharing

-Note that dinner options are limited during certain parts of the year in this area, so we recommend asking hosts at least a couple days before your arrival about recommended options.
+A word of warning: dining options are limited in this area, particularly outside summer.
+We recommend asking your hosts about dinner options at least a couple of days before your arrival.

 Bettyhill Hotel, Bettyhill

-The stretch of the route from Thurso across to Durness definitely has less lodging than other parts.
-The Bettyhill Hotel is definitely more of a hotel than a B&B, but it’s well located and breakfast is included.
-It’s also a family run property.
+The stretch of the route from Thurso across to Durness has less lodging than other parts.
+The Bettyhill Hotel is more of a hotel than a B&B, but it’s well located and breakfast is included.
+It’s family run, with commanding views across the local beaches and hills.

-Price: From around £115 per night with breakfast for two sharing.
+Price: From around £100 per night for two (contact owners for exact rates)

 Davar Guest House, Lochinver

-Our next stop on the NC500 for accommodation is Lochinver.
-This seaside fishing town has a number of attractions, including a pottery shop and an incredible pie shop, as well as a number of accommodation options.
+Our next stop is Lochinver, a seaside fishing town with a number of attractions, including Highland Stoneware pottery and an incredible pie shop.

-Our favourite B&B in Lochinver so far is the Davar Guest House.
-This 4* B&B was purpose built, with four well-appointed en-suite rooms offering very comfortable accommodation.
-Of the rooms, three offer gorgeous views over the loch, and one offers garden views.
+Our favourite B&B in Lochinver is the Davar Guest House.
+This 4-star B&B was purpose built, with four well-appointed en-suite rooms.
+Three offer gorgeous views over the loch, and one has garden views.

 Address: Davar, Lochinver IV27 4LJ

-Price: From around £150 per night with breakfast for two sharing.
+Price: Between £120 – £200 per night with breakfast for two sharing

 Bonnie Haven, Lochinver

-Another fantastic option in Lochinver is the Bonnie Haven B&B. Local owner Kirsten has a wealth of knowledge about the surrounding area, and even knows where the various otter families are likely to be spotted!
+Another fantastic option in Lochinver.
+Local owner Kirsten has a wealth of knowledge about the surrounding area, and even knows where the various otter families are likely to be spotted!

-The property is very close to the water, with lovely views across to the village itself and the mountains behind.
-It’s just a few minutes walk to the shops and restaurants.
+The property is very close to the water, with lovely views across to the village and the mountains behind.
+It’s just a few minutes’ walk to shops and restaurants.
 All three rooms are comfortable en-suite with tea and coffee making facilities, and a continental breakfast is included.

 Address: Inver Terrace, Lairg IV27 4LL